JSenpai/require-worker/readme.md

 Default Output Results: `string`, `number`, `array`, `object`, `null`, `boolean` (the basic stuff that can be stringified with JSON in the Nodejs [process IPC channel](https://nodejs.org/api/child_process.html))

-Impemented Additional Output Results: none yet
+Impemented Additional Output Results: _constructed object_ (which is a JavaScript `Proxy`), `function` (simple callback which can have arguments. _Not a promise_.
+No return result)

-Unavailable Output Results: `function`, `new function` (with other functions or prototypes), `promise`, `undefined`, & others
+Unavailable Output Results: `promise`, `undefined` (unless `allowUndefined` is passed as a call option), & others.

+Support for additional inputs and outputs coming soon.

 ## Tests

-Todo
+Todo.
+Basically just run the examples for now and see if any errors show up.

 ## Contributors